brageon/rest/README.md

 # RST - Heuristics to ranking
-This is meant for social awareness.
-In its current shape this repo can be used for copywriting.
+This is meant for social awareness and copywriting.
 Why specific values before measurement you might ask.
 Intuition.
 Celsius used water as unit and I use political rhetorics from 2018 as unit because zero product property is not applicable.

 ```
 GZ -= 0.3, ZG -= 0.6,